-- 11.4.1 If the innings of the team batting first is completed prior to the scheduled time for the interval, the interval shall take place immediately and the innings of the team batting second will commence correspondingly earlier providing that this does not lead to an interval occurring more than 30 minutes prior to the scheduled interval. - 11.4.2 If the innings of the team batting first is completed more than 30 minutes prior to the scheduled interval a 10 minute break will occur and the team batting second will commence its innings and the interval will occur as scheduled. - 11.4.3 Where the innings of the side batting first is delayed or interrupted, the length of the interval will be reduced as follows: - 11.4.3.1 If up to 15 minutes of actual playing time is lost (total playing time lost less any extra time provided), then the interval will be reduced by the amount of actual playing time lost. - 11.4.3.2 If more than 15 minutes of actual playing time is lost (total playing time lost less any extra time provided), then the interval will be reduced to 30 minutes (subject to (iii) below). - 11.4.3.3 Note: The prescribed interval timings above may be reduced further by the ICC Match Referee taking into account the intention of not having a prolonged interval after a lengthy interruption close to the conclusion of the innings of the team batting first.
-However, the minimum interval shall not be less than ten minutes. - 11.4.4 If at the time of the scheduled interval, the team batting second has lost nine wickets or requires no more than 25 runs to win, play shall continue until a result has been achieved, unless the players otherwise have cause to leave the field of play.
+- 11.4.1 If the innings of the team batting first is completed prior to the scheduled time for the interval, the interval shall take place immediately and the innings of the team batting second will commence correspondingly earlier providing that this does not lead to an interval occurring more than 30 minutes prior to the scheduled interval. - 11.4.2 If the innings of the team batting first is completed more than 30 minutes prior to the scheduled interval a 10 minute break will occur and the team batting second will commence its innings and the interval will occur as scheduled. - 11.4.3 Where the innings of the side batting first is delayed or interrupted, the length of the interval will be reduced as follows: - 11.4.3.1 If more than 15 minutes of actual playing time is lost then the interval will be reduced to 20 minutes (subject to (iii) below). - 11.4.3.2 Note: The prescribed interval timings above may be reduced further by the ICC Match Referee taking into account the intention of not having a prolonged interval after a lengthy interruption close to the conclusion of the innings of the team batting first.
+However, the minimum interval shall not be less than ten minutes. - 11.4.4 The umpires may decide to play 15 minutes (a minimum of four overs) extra time at the scheduled interval if requested by either captain if, in the umpires' opinion, it would bring about a definite result in that session.
+If the umpires do not believe a result can be achieved no extra time shall be allowed.
+If it is decided to play such extra time, the whole period shall be played out even though the possibility of finishing the match may have disappeared before the full period has expired.

-Note: In addition to clauses 11.4.3.1, 11.4.3.2 and 11.4.3.3 above, the length of the Interval may be reduced by the ICC Match Referee should exceptional circumstances arise.
+Note: In addition to clauses 11.4.3.1 and 11.4.3.2 above, the length of the Interval may be reduced by the ICC Match Referee should exceptional circumstances arise.